yjiang-iop/kdotp-generator/README.md

 # *kdotp-generator*
 This package is used to automatically generate kdotp effective Hamiltonians, developed based on the [*kdotp-symmetry*](https://kdotp-symmetry.greschd.ch/en/latest/) package by D. Gresch.

-To use this package, users can either input their symmetry data and compute the effective Hamiltonians, or directly refer to the pre-computed results for magnetic space groups (MSGs).
+To use this package, users can either input their symmetry data and compute the effective Hamiltonians, or directly refer to the pre-computed results for magnetic space groups (MSGs) in the `MSG_kp_results` folder.

 If you are using this package, please cite the following works:
 - [*A kp effective Hamiltonian generator*](), Yi Jiang, Chen Fang.